Transfinite number: Definition

 The continuum hypothesis is the proposition that there are no intermediate cardinal numbers between $\aleph_0$ and the cardinality of the continuum (the cardinality of the set of real numbers): or equivalently that $\aleph_1$ is the cardinality of the set of real numbers.
-In Zermelo–Fraenkel set theory, neither the continuum hypothesis nor its negation can be proven.
+In Zermelo–Fraenkel set theory, neither the continuum hypothesis nor its negation can be proved.

 Some authors, including P. Suppes and J. Rubin, use the term transfinite cardinal to refer to the cardinality of a Dedekind-infinite set in contexts where this may not be equivalent to "infinite cardinal"; that is, in contexts where the axiom of countable choice is not assumed or is not known to hold.
 Given this definition, the following are all equivalent: